subhei999/trt-aimbot/README.md

 - `test_ratio`: Proportion for testing (default: 0.1)
 - `class`: Object class name (default: head)

+This script now works directly with the YOLO format files created by the simple labeler, splitting your dataset and generating the YAML configuration needed for training.

 #### 4. Model Training
 ```
 4_train_model.bat [model] [epochs] [batch] [img_size] [device]